-Synchronous In-Person Offsite Program Attendance (question 3.28b)
+Total Live Offsite Program Attendance (question 3.25b)

-• The count of in-person attendance at program sessions that take place somewhere other than the library.
+- The count of attendance at program sessions that take place somewhere other than the library.
 Regardless of the number of formats in which a program session is offered, each attendee should only be counted once.
-Each attendee should be counted in the format category in which they attended the program session.
+Each attendee should be counted in the format category in which they attended the program session. - This figure is a subset of the Total Attendance at Live Programs.
+See Total Attendance at Live Programs for more information about counting program session attendance.